 - Protect your hands by wearing gloves when you clean, work outdoors, or do repairs.

 - If the neuropathy is in your feet, sit down as much as possible, even while brushing your teeth or cooking.

 - Take care of your feet.
 Look at them once a day to see if you have any injuries or open sores.
 Always wear shoes that cover your whole foot when walking, even at home.
 Talk to your doctor about shoes or special inserts that can help protect your feet.

-- Falling can be a big problem.
-Be sure that you have ways to support yourself if you have problems with stumbling and walking.
+- Be sure that you have ways to support yourself if you have problems with stumbling while walking.
 Hand rails in hallways and bathrooms may help you keep your balance.
 A walker or cane can give you extra support.

 - Use night lights or flashlights when getting up in the dark.